BetterMuSeek

 Savarez S.A.
 500AJ Alliance Corum

 The Savarez S.A.
 500AJ Alliance Corum strings are like a finely tailored suit for the classical guitar cut from a cloth of innovation and tradition.
-With a careful nod, these strings are wound very precisely to bring out the rich beauty of classical and flamenco music.
+With a careful nod, these strings are wound precisely to bring out the rich beauty of classical and flamenco music.

 The silver-plated and carefully wound Corum basses offer the perfect mix of warmth and projection.
 They are very flexible and can react to very light touches.
 Their dynamic range can carry both the whisper of a breeze and the roar of the sea.